Complaints and feedback about children and adults services

 - criminal proceedings

-If you are a child in care or a care leaver, you can contact Coram Voice.
+If you are a child in care or a care leaver and need assistance in submitting a complaint, then please contact Coram Voice.
 It is a charitable organisation.
 They can help you to get advice, show you what to do and make sure you are listened to.

 How we deal with a complaint about children’s services and the SEND service